 The Appleby Castle Hotel offers great late deals and special offers on short breaks throughout the year.
 Book online today with My Hotel Break.

-Although each bedroom doesn’t feature a TV, tablet can be borrowed from reception to watch TV.
+Although each bedroom doesn’t feature a TV, a tablet can be borrowed from reception to watch TV.
 There is also a TV located in the lounge area.

 The Evidence Bedroom

 The Evidence Bedroom is situated in the North East tower, close to the State Bedroom with tremendous views overlooking the Pennines and meandering River Eden.
-The room features a luxurious 17th Century four poster oak bed with Westmorland carving from the English Lake District.
+The room features a luxurious 17th Century four-poster oak bed with Westmorland carving from the English Lake District.

 The Vipont Bedroom

-The Vipont Bedroom is situated at the top of 17th Century staircase.
+The Vipont Bedroom is situated at the top of the 17th Century staircase.
 The window view overlooks the Inner Bailey.
 The room features a large king size four poster oak bed – (5 feet 2″ wide x 6 feet 6″ long).

 The Clifford Bedroom

-The Clifford bedroom is the bedroom of choice for newlyweds which is dominated by a large 17th Century four poster bed.
-The room features a large king size 17th Century four poster oak bed – (6 feet wide x 6 feet 4″ long).
+The Clifford bedroom is the bedroom of choice for newlyweds which is dominated by a large 17th Century four-poster bed.
+The room features a large king-size 17th Century four-poster oak bed – (6 feet wide x 6 feet 4″ long).

 The Tufton Bedroom

 The Tufton Bedroom is situated on the Southern side of Appleby Castle.
-The window view overlooks the Inner Bailey, the castle views to the south east and the Norman Keep.
+The window view overlooks the Inner Bailey, the castle views to the southeast and the Norman Keep.